 GUI tests calls user interface which tend to take longer time to run during emergencies like continuous builds.
 Instead, API Testing is automatic, it takes comparatively lesser time to release builds and is faster and accurate.

-Finding bugs with multiple iterations is a longer and expensive task.
-API testing helps identifying bugs in the GUI phase which helps save significant time and cost.
+Finding bugs with multiple iterations is a long and expensive task.
+API testing helps to identify bugs in the GUI phase which helps save significant time and cost.

 For API Test automation, there are few tools like TestingWhiz, ParaSoft, UFT, Testcomplete, Rest Assured and Katalon Studio.
 These tools help businesses reduce overall cost and increase automation efficiency by minimizing the coding effort.